Berkshire Lowland Search and Rescue: History

 The organisation was originally set up in 1980 by John Cowling as a Civil Defence volunteer team to provide support for local authorities and statutory emergency services during civil emergencies under the Category 1 and 2 responder framework of the Civil Contingencies Act 2004.
 At its inception the membership predominantly comprised council employees, who met monthly for basic training in message handling, logging and plotting, and map-reading.

 In 1981 the organisation acquired its first dedicated headquarter, an ex-street-cleansing depot located on a local housing estate, which was redesigned as a training area with communications facilities.
 Over time the council staff were replaced by independent volunteers, and the team eventually became composed entirely of non-local-authority members (except for the borough’s Emergency Planning Liaison Officer).
 In 1984 the team relocated its headquarters to the basement area of Easthampstead Park in Wokingham (a former government bomb shelter), where it remained for many years.

 Since 1995, the team’s principal role has been to provide lowland search and rescue capability across Berkshire, operating 24 hours a day to assist Thames Valley Police with missing-person searches in both urban and rural environments.
 BLSAR also supports other search and rescue teams in neighbouring counties when requested through the Association of Lowland Search and Rescue (ALSAR) network.

 In 2018, BLSAR moved from the Easthampstead Park facility, where it has been in a number of temporary premises since.

 Activities and Training

-BLSAR meets weekly for training in areas such as search techniques, navigation, radio communications, first aid (including use of Automatic External Defibrillators), rescue skills, team coordination, and leadership.
+BLSAR meets weekly for training in areas such as search techniques, water rescue, drone piloting, navigation, radio communications, first aid (including use of Automatic External Defibrillators), rescue skills, team coordination, and leadership.
 Additional weekend exercises and multi-agency training sessions are held throughout the year.